awsdocs/aws-doc-sdk-examples/gov2/kinesis/README.md

 ### PutRecord/PutRecordv2.go

-This example creates an Amazon EC2 image.
+This example produces a new data record in the stream.

-`go run PutRecordv2.go -s STREAM -k PARTITION-KEY -p PAYLOAD
+`go run PutRecordv2.go -s STREAM -k PARTITION-KEY -p PAYLOAD`

 - _STREAM_ is the Kinesis stream name.
 - _PARTITION-KEY_ is the partition ID.